isotopp/isotopp.github.io/content/posts/2020-07-27-mysql-transactions.md

 So the data page where this record is located is loaded from a data file (lower right quadrant) into memory (lower left quadrant), into the InnoDB Buffer Pool.
 That is a userspace data cache owned by the database process.
 It is the primary reason for the database process using a lot of memory.

-The row being “overwritten” is then being moved out of the table, and moved into the Undo Log.
+The row being “overwritten” is then being moved out of the table, and moved into the Undo-Log.
 This is purely an in-memory operation, copying data from one page to another.
 A linked list is being built from the new, current version of the row to this older previous version of the row.
 This linked list can be long, pointing from the current version of the row to ever older version of that row in the Undo log.
 Following the list you get to see the past versions of this row, one by one.

-If we were to `ROLLBACK` the transaction now, MySQL would move the data back from the Undo Log page into the Tablespace page.
+If we were to `ROLLBACK` the transaction now, MySQL would move the data back from the Undo-Log page into the Tablespace page.
 This is a comparatively slow operation - MySQL is set up and optimized for transactions being COMMIT’ed instead of rolled back most of the time.

 ## Comitting